-The teaching assistant and agency employment specialist work in the host business as job coaches, supporting interns on their internship sites and linking back to classroom instruction.
+A BOCES 2 paraprofessional and ARC of Monroe employment specialist work in the host business as job coaches, supporting interns on their internship sites and linking back to classroom instruction.
 No related services are provided at Project SEARCH; if a student has a need, the team will work with the intern and family to access community-based services.